Best Electric Smoker 2026: Masterbuilt vs Char-Broil vs Reality

 Electric Smoker vs Pellet Grill: The Honest Comparison

-At the same price point ($250-350), you are choosing between a Masterbuilt 30-inch digital electric smoker and a budget pellet grill like the Pit Boss 700 series or a Camp Chef entry model.
+At a similar price point, you are choosing between a Masterbuilt 30-inch digital electric smoker and a budget pellet grill like the Pit Boss 700 series or a Camp Chef entry model.

 Pellet grills win on smoke flavour.
 Real combustion from wood pellets produces more smoke compound (guaiacol, syringol) than chips smouldering on an electric element.
 The bark is better on a pellet grill.
 The smoke ring is visible.
 For serious BBQ cooking, pellet grills are the better tool.